 Honda Forza 300 price is expected to be on the higher side as it packs in a lot of tech but finally we will have a sports scooter for enthusiasts…

 According to unconfirmed reports Honda retailed them for whopping amounts of Rs 7-8 Lakh and there goes all the excitement out of the window..!
 But wait, that will NOT be the price of Forza 300 when it will arrive in India for regular retail.
-Because the units that were sold were brought in India as CBUs (completely built units) which attract hefty taxes – which almost amount to the total price of the two-wheeler.
+Because the units that were sold were brought in India as CBUs (completely built units) which attract hefty taxes – which almost double up the retail price of the two-wheeler.

-Though Honda has not specified, but it is a given that Forza 300 will be sold in India as a CKD (Completely Knocked Down kits) which attract a lot lesser taxes, in comparison.
+Though Honda has not specified, but it is a given that Forza 300 will, eventually, be launched in India as a CKD (Completely Knocked Down kits) which attract a lot lesser taxes, in comparison.
 This stems from the fact that Honda is gradually moving its existing products to the CKD route and has promised as many as 5 new models under its ‘BigWing’ umbrella (for this year).